unee-t/bugzilla-customisation/README.md

 You can also have a look at this [video explainer - How to install Unee-T on AWS EC2](https://vimeo.com/264168929) for step by step instructions on how to do this.

+Make sure your images are upto date: `docker-compose pull`

 # Demo users:

 When you use the docker image, we create Demo users and demo units.